 9. It’s difficult to feed your dog a healthy raw diet while you travel.

-If you travel a lot, it may not be realistic to feed your dog a raw diet.
+It may not be realistic to feed your dog raw while traveling.
 I know I plan to feed Ace kibble when we travel or when he stays at a kennel or with a pet sitter.
 If switching back and forth is too hard on his digestive system, then it may be better to stick to kibble 100 percent of the time.
 We will see.

 Please share any additional pros and cons to a raw dog food diet for dogs.

 We can always learn more.

 Check ThatMutt.com for upcoming blog posts on a raw food diet for dogs, and check out my ebook for a detailed guide on how to feed your dog raw.